electronick1/stairs_doc/source/index.html.md

 ```

-To define your app you should initialize App object with name and config (More about app config in "App components" section).
+To define your app you should initialize App object with name and config
+(More about app config in "App components" section).
+You can find this app object in "app_config.py" file inside default app.
+Don't forget to change it name.

-If you want to add a new app to the project, populate `apps` variable in the config file or use `StairsProject.add_app(app)`
+If you want to add a new app to the project, populate
+`apps` variable in the config file or use `StairsProject().add_app(app)`

 <br>